 Fresh from the freezer…

 There is a less serious scam, or at least I consider it a scam, although it is completely legal.
 The scam involves cheating you out of the beautiful experience that you should be having.
 We usually categorize restaurants based on their appearance.
 If it has cloth napkins and elegant uniformed waiters, then it must be an upscale restaurant, right?
 Wrong!
-The restaurants lining many of the most beautiful piazzas in Rome, tend to serve frozen TV dinners.
+The restaurants lining many of the most beautiful piazzas in Rome and other large cities in Italy, tend to serve frozen TV dinners.
 Look for the asterisk next to the items on the menu.
 It is required by law to be placed somewhere on the menu in order to indicate frozen food.
-Although it may sometimes appear in tiny print at the bottom of the back, it sometimes is not included at all.
+Although it may sometimes appear in tiny print at the bottom or on the back of the menu, sometimes it is not included at all.
 Check Tripadvisor for reviews before entering any restaurant in Rome.

 I first came to Rome when I was on tour with Hair-the musical.
 The entire cast, musicians and crew decided to eat at a restaurant near our hotel, which was in the middle of nowhere in Rome.
 Instead of being forever grateful due to the enormous amount of business that a group of forty hungry people had brought this anonymous restaurant, they greedily added one euro for every item on the bill.
 When I brought up the discrepancy, the waiter replied, “Oh yes, please excuse me”, pulling out his pen, as he changed the amounts of every item on the menu instead of the check.